carlonicora/RAW/jinx.md

 #### Attack modifiers
 The attack success can be modified by a series of factors.
 Some of them make it easy to hit or deliver damages, while others can make it more challenging to attack.

+Please note that these modifiers are optional, and should never slow down the game.
+It is down to the storyteller to decide how much to involve the modifiers.
+Our approach is simple: if it makes the game more interesting, use them, otherwise drop them.

 size of target|modifier
 ---|---:
 Tiny|-10